-When Neev was first diagnosed with Type 1 Diabetes (T1D) at 18 months, her family had to come to terms with the condition and what it would mean for the rest of their lives.
-However, by the time she was 6 years old, Neev had already become an A4D Challenger.
+Neev was diagnosed with Type 1 Diabetes (T1D) when she 18 months old.
+It was a huge shock for her family; they had to come to terms with the condition and what it would mean for the rest of their lives.
+However, less than five years later, Neev decided to take on an A4D Challenge and cycled 20km, raising over £1200 for children with T1D less fortunate than herself.

-When she cycled 20km and raised over £1200 for A4D, Neev proved to herself, her family and everyone around her that T1D does not need to hold you back.
+In doing so, Neev became an A4D Challenger and proved to herself, her family and everyone around her that T1D does not hold you back.

 Becoming a true A4D Challenger

-It has been nearly 4 years since she became an A4D Challenger, and Neev has gone from strength to strength; joining her local triathlon club in the U.K. and winning the Petit Marmot Pierre Menta run for her age group this summer in France.
+It has been nearly four years since Neev completed her first cycle challenge, and she has continued to go from strength to strength.
+Last year, she joined her local triathlon club in the U.K., and all the training paid off when she won the Petit Marmot Pierre Menta run for her age group this summer in France.

-It really does save and transform their lives.
+Neev really has helped to save and transform lives.

 A Family Achievement